 Finding a job while you are studying in a foreign country might be quite tough, especially if it´s a country where you don’t speak the language.
-We all know that there are a lot of difficulties.
-The following suggestions might help you to have a better idea of what to look for if you are searching for a job whilst studying, I call them “survival” jobs.
+We all know that there are a lot of challenges.
+The following suggestions might help you to get a better idea of what to look for, if you are searching for a job whilst studying or newly arrived, we call them “survival” jobs.

-Another way to find a job is by talking to people in various places.
-Ask your classmates where you are studying, school officials (don’t be shy to ask if they have a student position or they heard something regarding a job), go to different events ( this is also one of the best ways to network).
+Another way to find a job is by talking to people within your network.
+Ask your classmates where you are studying, school officials (don’t be shy about asking if they have a student or part-time position.
+They may not have anything now, but know will rememberers you are seeking employment).
+Make sure you attend events.
+There are so many available and the majority of them are free ( this is also one of the best ways to network).

-The CV is obviously one of your most important tools and you must use it correctly.
-At the beginning I sent a lot of CV’s without any luck due to the fact that I didn’t do any preparations.
-Later I found out that it was badly formulated and after some changes I started to receive replies to my emails, even though replies were mainly negative, I was on the right track.
+Your CV is one of your most important tools and you must use it correctly.
+At the beginning I sent a lot of CV’s without any luck due to the fact that I didn’t make any preparations.
+Later, I found out that it was badly formulated and after some changes I started to receive replies to my emails, even though replies were mainly negative, I was on the right track.

 It would be a good idea to get your CV checked by a professional.
-You can do that at the job centre, could ask a recruiter or your teacher at school, it would be the most professional way.
+You can do that at the job centre, or you could ask a recruiter or your teacher at school.
 You can also ask older students how the system works in Denmark and if they can help you to get on the right track.

 Another thing to keep in mind is the structure of the CV.
 It is different in every country and it changes with time.
-What worked before might not work now so you need to keep track and find out what recruiters want now.
+What worked before might not work now, so you need to keep track and find out what recruiters want now.
 Of course, since this is about a “survival” job, you don’t need to panic too much if your CV is not the best.
-However you would get more opportunities if it´s in the best shape it could be.
+However, why limit your chances by not optimising your CV?

 How long does it take to find a job?
 It depends of various factors, such as your network, your work experience (if you have any), luck, your personality (we all know that some people are better at talking to others and making themselves known).
 Others aren’t , that makes the job search longer or shorter, but that does not mean it will never happen.
-Usually it takes from a few weeks to a few months to find a job in Denmark.
+Usually it takes a few weeks to a few months to find a job in Denmark.
 Just don’t give up!
-The most important for an employer is to see that you are a hard worker.
-Its even more important than work experience.
+The most important thing for an employer when recruiting for a survival job, is that you are a hard worker and trustworthy.

 Like our facebook page to be kept upto date with all our free events, guides and useful information for expats in Denmark HERE